 Samantha is a first-generation immigrant who was born in Sierra Leone, West Africa.
 She moved to the United States with her family at the age of 8.
-They eventually settled in the Houston, Texas, a place she would come to call home.
+They eventually settled in Houston, Texas, a place she would come to call home.

 Samantha attended undergraduate school at Lawrence University in Appleton, Wisconsin.
-Her academic performance resulted with her inclusion on the Dean’s List.
+Her academic performance resulted with her inclusion on the Dean's List.
 However, her time at Lawrence University involved more than exceptional performance in the classroom.
-Samantha assumed multiple leadership roles including serving as the president of the Black Organization of Students and vice president of the Debate Honor Society.
+Samantha assumed multiple leadership roles, including serving as the president of the Black Organization of Students and vice president of the Debate Honor Society.
 She was also active with Lawrence International, a student organization focused on connecting the international community with American students at Lawrence University.

 Her work as a defense attorney made Samantha positive about her call to help others pursue the justice they deserve.
 When she had a chance to join Arnold & Itkin, she was elated at the opportunity to help those wronged by others.
-She’s thrilled to be on a team that isn’t just known for obtaining results for clients but is respected for fighting until a client has received the best outcome possible.
+She's thrilled to be on a team that isn't just known for obtaining results for clients but is respected for fighting until a client has received the best outcome possible.
 For Samantha, winning isn't an option—it's essential for making sure her clients can rebuild their lives.

 When she isn't working as an advocate for clients harmed by the wrongs of others, Samantha can be found spending time outdoors with her husband and two sons.